molpopgen/fwdpy/README.rst

 not come with openmp support, and so you need a third-party compiler that does.

-For brew users, you may or may not have luck with their version of fwdpp.
+For brew users, you may or may not have luck with their version of fwdpp_.
 That package can change rapidly, and thus the brew version may get out-of-sync with the version required for this package.

 The required Python package dependencies are in the requirements.txt file that comes with the source.